samfitgen/trgen/docs/Half_Distance_Triathlon_Build-High_Volume.md

 **Description**:

-> Run 10min working up to Easy-Moderate, RPE 6 pace to warm up, then just like
+> Run 10min working up to Easy-Moderate, RPE6 pace to warm up, then just like
-> last week, repeat 10x1-minute Hard, RPE9 high-speed surges with a minute's
+> last week, repeat 10x1-minute Hard, RPE9 high-speed surges with a minute of
-> recovery after each; run 10min Easy, RPE 4 to cool down for about 40 minutes
+> recovery after each; run 10min Easy, RPE4 to cool down for about 40 minutes of
-> of running
+> running

 ### Friday